Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Introduction

+Much SCD-based work \cite{ma2017understanding,zhang2016spatiotemporal,mohamed2017clustering} focusing on mining transit passenger travel patterns attempted to distinguish the commuting trips, including non-transfer and with-transfer trips, and non-commuting trips.
+These various types of grouped trips are important to realize many short-term applications, such as travel time prediction and transportation scheduling.
+Even though existing studies have been conducted to characterize long-term urban dynamics using SCD \cite{long2015profiling}, how do travel patterns change over the years has not been well-studied.
+The long-term travel pattern changes are capable of reflecting the stability and mobility patterns of transit passengers and revealing the transportation development and the underlying urban evolution.

-In this paper, we utilize the temporal information of SCD to mine the relationship between passenger's mobility and stability in different time and frequency scales.
+In this study, we utilize the temporal information of SCD to mine the relationship between passenger's mobility and stability in different time and frequency scales.
+To overcome the drawbacks of the SCD, we define a metric for measuring the distance between different SCDs to better describe their similarity.
+Further, we propose an advanced density-based clustering method to group transit trips into different clusters.
+Based on the clustering results, we utilize SCD collected from different years to characterize the long-term stability and mobility of transit passengers' travel patterns.
 To better understand the passenger behavior in public transportation, we introduce other socioeconomic data into our analysis.
-Our contributions can be described as follows: \begin{itemize} \item We take passenger's regularity into account to the analyze relation between regularity and stability. \item We profile passengers with a rule-based classification approach for extreme travelers and an improved density-based clustering method for non-extreme travelers. \item We analyze the mobility and stability of extreme and non-extreme travelers in different group granularities by combining socioeconomic data. \end{itemize}
+Our contributions can be described as follows: \begin{itemize} \item We define an SCD similarity metric for measuring the difference between passengers' travel behaviors.
+To better describe the similarity, both the temporal difference and the frequency difference between SCD records are considered. \item We propose a simplified smoothed OPTICS (SS-OPTICS) clustering method to cluster SCDs.
+Comparing to the classical OPTICS methods, the SS-OPTICS needs less parameters.
+We discover groups of passengers behaving similarly with respect to their boarding time. \item We cluster the SCD based on different grouping granularities to analyze the long-term mobility and stability of transit passengers.
+To measure the evolutionary changes in the clustering results, socioeconomic data in different years is also incorporated in our analysis. \end{itemize}

 The organization of this paper is as follows: Related work is briefly discussed in section 2.
-In section 3, we discuss the relation between regularity and stability and profile the passengers.
-Our analysis about mobility and stability is present in section 4.
+In section 3, we proposed the SS-OPTICS algorithm and describe our methodology.
+Our analysis of mobility and stability is present in section 4.
 Section 5 concludes the paper with a summary and a short discussion of future research.